 Muddled minds destroy productivity.

-These are a few of my thoughts.
+These are my thoughts.
 Please share yours.

 Get my free weekly accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.